Daniel-Liu-c0deb0t/triple_accel/README.md

 This library provides routines for both searching for some needle string in a haystack string and calculating the edit distance between two strings.
-Hamming distance (mismatches only), Levenshtein distance (mismatches + gaps), and restricted Damerau-Levenshtein distance (transpositions + mismatches + gaps) are supported, along with arbitrary edit costs.
+Hamming distance (mismatches only), Levenshtein distance (mismatches + gaps), and restricted Damerau-Levenshtein distance (transpositions + mismatches + gaps) are supported, along with arbitrary edit costs for mismatch and gap open/extend.
 This library provides a simple interface, in addition to powerful lower-level control over the edit distance calculations.

 At runtime, the implementation for a certain algorithm is selected based on CPU support, going down the list: